Panadestein/quant_cl/README.md

-#+TITLE: A quantum interpreter written in Lisp
+# TITLE: A quantum interpreter written in Lisp

-This repository contains =clq=, my implementation of a quantum computer interpreter written in Common Lisp.
-It is based on the excellent tutorial by Robert Smith, which you can find [[https://www.stylewarning.com/posts/quantum-interpreter/][here]].
+This repository contains `clq`, my implementation of a quantum computer interpreter written in Common Lisp.
+It is based on the excellent tutorial by Robert Smith, which you can find [here](https://www.stylewarning.com/posts/quantum-interpreter/).

 The interpreter's correctness was tested by comparing with the results of the IBM's Qiskit Aer simulator, and also the results in a real quantum computer